You’re offline. This is a read only version of the page.

 An ex-militant, now a pastor and a warrior woman

-Show: true / Country: Colombia / Colombia
+Show: false / Country: Colombia / Colombia

 Urabá is one of the most important banana growing areas in Colombia and, unfortunately, it is also one of the most representative regions of the conflict in the country.
 It all started a little more than 30 years ago, when paramilitary groups began making incursions into the region to fight the guerrillas and began to affect the lives of its inhabitants, as in the case of Reina*.